 Implementation of reforms has been particularly strong with regard to strengthening financial institution resiliency, through capital adequacy and liquidity coverage.
 Addressing risks associated with financial institutions being too big to fail is also advancing.
 This includes the establishment of effective resolution regimes to make it possible to resolve financial institutions in an orderly manner without severe systemic disruption or exposing taxpayers to the risk of loss.
 Resolution regimes seek to enable regulators to close non-viable financial institutions while protecting the firm's functions that are critical to the financial market or the real economy, ensuring that losses are borne by shareholders and creditors, and protecting the payments system and insured depositors.
-Furthermore, bank supervision has become more intensive, especially at large banks, with the expectation of government bailouts
+Furthermore, bank supervision has become more intensive, especially at large banks, with the expectation of government bailouts appearing to have diminished, as measured by the decline in the funding advantages of the largest banks.17

-Figure 6 Progress of regulatory reform implemention, 2018(Percentage of jurisdictions surveyed)
+Progress of regulatory reform implemention, 2018 (Percentage of jurisdictions surveyed)